vrajgatla/Email-autmotaion/README.md

 ---

+**Note:**
-**Note**: Make sure to configure your Gmail app password correctly and test the email functionality before using in production.
+- Make sure to configure your Gmail app password correctly and test the email functionality before using in production.
+- Use only the `email_usingJava_backend` folder for backend development.
+The folder `email_usingJava backend` (with a space) is deprecated and can be deleted.